Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Experimental Analysis.md

 6. Enter the user parameters in the Diagnostic Tool and hit "RUN" to output a tachometer signal.

 ## Expected Results
-When testing with the 5 sets of parameters in the first table we expect to see the corresponding tachometer signal in the second table for that duty cycle of the PWM signal.
+When testing with the 5 sets of parameters in the first table, we expect to see the corresponding tachometer signal in the second table for that duty cycle of the PWM signal.

 | Parameter                         | Test 1 Values |  Test 2 Values |  Test 3 Values | Test 4 Values |  Test 5 Values |
 | :-------------------------------: | :-----------: | :------------: | :------------: | :-----------: | :------------: |